processing/p5.js/contributor_docs/fes_reference_dev_notes.md

 ````
 ##### Description
 Checks if any user defined function (`setup()`, `draw()`, `mouseMoved()`, etc.) has been used with a capitalization mistake.

+Generates and prints a friendly error message using key: `fes.checkUserDefinedFns`.
 ##### Syntax
 ````JavaScript
 checkForUserDefinedFunctions(context)